flowr-analysis/flowr/wiki/Dataflow Graph.md

 <details>

-<summary>R Code of the Dataflow Graph</summary>
+<summary style="color:gray">R Code of the Dataflow Graph</summary>

-The analysis required _1.96 ms_ (including parsing and normalization) within the generation environment.
+The analysis required _1.14 ms_ (including parsing and normalization) within the generation environment.
 The following marks are used in the graph to highlight sub-parts (uses ids): 4->0.

 ```r